WTFAcademy/WTF-Blog/TheMorphing500/01 - The evolution of internet/readme.md

 This is called the “Read-Write-Execute Web’’.

-Machine learning and artificial intelligence pops up here.
-On Web 3.0, ML and AI helps internet users execute information.
+Machine learning and artificial intelligence pop up here.
+On Web 3.0, ML and AI help internet users execute information.

-For example, we see this in Google assistant and Siri.
+For example, we see this in Google Assistant and Siri.
 One key feature is that users find desired content faster.
 The internet and the users have a heightened interaction.

 ![example of web2.5](./img/1-3.png)